 If you, as an individual or small group, would like to start a teaching circle this Spring, please complete our Qualtrics application Call to Form a Teaching Circle in Spring 2022 by December 21, 2021.
 Applicants will be notified by December 23, 2021.

 Due to the ongoing COVID-19 pandemic, we ask that all accepted facilitators be willing to offer their teaching circles in a Zoom web-conferencing mode.

-ILI will announce the roster of Spring 2021 teaching circle topics/facilitators to the RIT community on January 26, 2021.
-Interested participants should email circle facilitators by February 5, 2021.
+ILI will announce the roster of Spring 2022 teaching circle topics/facilitators to the RIT community on January 4 and 11, 2022.
+Interested participants are strongly encouraged to email circle facilitators by January 14, 2022.
 Unless otherwise indicated in the circle description, each circle will establish a meeting schedule based on a poll of participants’ availability.

 See the sections below for additional details about the ILI Teaching Circles program.
 If you have any questions about teaching circles or the application process, please email Michael Starenko.

 As mentioned above, each teaching circle will be organized by one or more facilitators drawn from the RIT community, with support from ILI.
 Once formed, circles will be advertised by ILI and have an initial meeting to 1.) establish their own organizational structure and 2.) establish their subsequent schedule of meetings.
 Circles are intended to be egalitarian, with all members playing an equal role in their success.
 Unlike a typical course or workshop, in a teaching circle participants collaborate to develop expertise rather than have an expert facilitate meetings.